DecryptMike/DecryptMike-SecureFileTransfer/README.md

 <h5 align="center">
    A secure, client-side encrypted file transfer web app built with Python and Flask.
-Think “mini WeTransfer” but with hacker-grade protection: every file is encrypted using AES before upload and decrypted only after download.
+Think “mini WeTransfer” but with<br>hacker-grade protection: every file is encrypted using AES before upload and decrypted only after download.
 </h5>

 ---